ninagris/Toggle-Untoggle/README.md

 • **Perimeter_crofton**: perimeter of object approximated by the Crofton formula in 4 directions.
 • **Solidity**: ratio of pixels in the region to pixels of the convex hull image.

+## Toggle-Untoggle Limitations ⚠️🛠:

+•Subjectivity: Manual corrections may introduce user bias.
+•Low throughput: Not well-suited for large-scale screening.
+•Hardware-dependent:  Performance is limited when using only a CPU.
+•Limited cross-platform testing: Primarily tested on macOS; performance on other operating systems is less uncertain.

 ## Post-Processing Manipulations (optional):

 –Haralick texture features extraction: